ACTI-I has been successfully completed

 Project partners:

-ACTI-I is a one-year Kiem project co-funded by Regieorgaan SiA for practice-based research.
+ACTI-I is a one-year Kiem project co-funded by the SiA governing body for practice-oriented research.